Constitution and Bylaws

 ARTICLE III – DUES

 SECTION 1.
-The annual dues of the Society shall be established each year by the Board of Assistants at the annual meeting and those dues become due and payable prior to December 31, for the succeeding calendar year.
+The annual dues of the Iowa Society shall be established each year by the Board of Assistants at the annual meeting and those dues become due and payable prior to December 31, for the succeeding calendar year.
 The dues of new members shall be considered paid until a year from the following December 31 (one year’s dues are included in the application fee).

 SECTION 2.
 Special assessments shall be made on a per capita basis.

 SECTION 3.
 Any regular member who is in arrears for annual dues on December 31 shall be dropped from the membership rolls.
-Notification of this, by the Treasurer, shall be made by mail.
+Notification of this, by the Iowa Society Treasurer, shall be made by mail.

 SECTION 4.
 The dues of Iowa Society members who attain 50 years of membership shall be paid by the Iowa Society.